nikhilsna/nikhil-2025/navigation/about.md

 <h2>Hi, I'm Nikhil! 🚀I'm a student who loves exploring technology and working on projects.
 I'm passionate about learning new things and finding creative ways to solve problems.
-Whether it's coding, building, or just being curious, I'm always looking for ways to make a positive impact.</h2>
+Whether it's coding, building, or just being curious, I'm always looking for ways to make a positive impact.
+My hobbies include: Biking, Going to the gym, </h2>
 <html lang="en">
 <head>
     <meta charset="UTF-8">